dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-01-queen-aiyla.md

 ---
 layout: post
-title: Queen Aiyla
+title: "Litter 2: Queen Aiyla our Blue Mitted Mink"
 expected: May 31, 2021
 thumbnail: /assets/img/uploads/asr-20210314-aiyla-img_8147.jpg
-reserved: "Some are reserved already. "
+reserved: "Some kittens are reserved already. "
 ---
-This litter is Blue Mink Mitted Queen Aiyla crossed with Seal Bicolor King Tzar.
+This litter will from our sweet Blue Mink Mitted Queen Aiyla and Seal Bicolor King Tzar.

-Kittens will be a mixture of Seal and Blue color kittens.
+Their kittens will be a mix of Seal and Blue kittens.
 For white markings there will be bicolor and mitted kittens.

- Some of the kittens will be Mink with green eyes and have the denser coat and the more intense colors of a Mink.
-The other kittens will have the soft coat of a typical Ragdoll which requires less brushing and bathing.
+ Some of the kittens will be Mink' having green eyes,  a plusher coat and the more intense colors of a Mink.
+Non Mink kittens in this litter will have the soft coat of a typical Ragdoll which requires less brushing and bathing.